dd32/td-gh-ex/README.txt

 6) Upload the CONTENT (not the directory itself, only what's IN that directory) of /_plugins/_upload_for_all_WP_versions/ to /whereever-your-wordpress-installation-is/wp-content/plugins/.
-Note that we're uploading to /.../plugins/ now and not to /.../themes/ anymore.
+Note that you're uploading to /.../plugins/ now and not to /.../themes/ anymore.
 The final location of the subdirectories and files of the /_plugins/_upload_for_all_WP_versions/ directory would be